 Earnings smoothing is the action of management that reports earnings smoothly all the time.
 Even with accounting earnings that are artificial (artificial smooth), the earnings figures fail to describe actual economic performance, so the informativeness of earnings reports decreases and causes earnings obscurity (Francis et al., 2004).
 Bhattacharya et al. (2003) defines income smoothing if it does not reflect the economic value of the company which will actually cause the cost of capital to increase.
-The greater correlation number indicates the greater income smoothing, resulting in greater profit opacity.
+The greater correlation number increase the greater income smoothing, resulting in greater profit opacity.
 In the research of Khaddaf et al. (2014) also investigates income smoothing.
 Income smoothing has a significant effect on stock returns through trading volume activities.
 Furthermore, management actions that lead to income smoothing can be detected through the accrual component (Dechow et al., 1995; Bhattacharya et al., 2003).
-Penman (2003) concluded that the higher the current operating income (current operating income) manipulated by management, the lower the rate of return on net operating assets (RNOA) in the coming period.
+Penman (2003) concluded that the higher the current operating income (current operating income) assets (RNOA) in the coming period.